metafy-social/python-scripts/HACKTOBERFEST.md

 * If a maintainer reports your pull request as spam, it will not be counted toward your participation in Hacktoberfest.
 * If a maintainer reports behavior that’s not in line with the project’s code of conduct, you will be ineligible to participate.
 * To get a shirt, you must make four approved pull requests (PRs) on opted-in projects between October 1-31 in any time zone.
-* This year, the first 55,000 participants can earn a T-shirt.
+* This year, the first 40,000 participants can earn a tree planted in their name, or the Hacktoberfest 2022 T-shirt.

 # Quality Guidelines